charleswolloch/idm231-clw344/charactersigns.md

 # 11. Aquarius: Bran Stark
 * Anyone who is an Aquarius is probably known for being more unique than others.
 Aquarius is typically more eccentric and mythical; they are also very independent, aloof, and don't really show off their emotions.
 Still, an Aquarius knows how to be a fighter and a good friend, and they're exceptionally smart.
 They are deep thinkers who enjoy time to themselves and absolutely need to be using their mind all the time.
 Bran is definitely on the more eccentric side, and he is constantly sitting on his own, thinking and putting his mind to work.
 He doesn't appear to have any emotions, really, and he has shown that he doesn't need anyone by his side.

-# 12. Pisces: Samwell Tarley
+# 12. Pisces: Hodor
 * Pisces are probably the most sensitive sign of the zodiac.
 They are intuitive, gentle, compassionate people who have an artistic side, tend to be fearful, and hate cruelty.
-Sam is a kind and generous person who does everything for his friends and other people.
+Hodor is a kind and generous person who does everything for his friends and other people.
 He's always willing to help the people he cares for, and anyone in need, and he is easily the most sensitive and compassionate person in the Game of Thrones universe.